ethereum/ethereum-org-website/public/content/developers/tutorials/secret-state/index.md

 return if index>4 { 0 } else { arr[index] }
 ```

-It will error out, because it needs to calculate `arr[10]`, even though that value will be multiplied by zero.
+It will error out, because it needs to calculate `arr[10]`, even though that value will be later multiplied by zero.

 This is the reason we need a one location wide border all around the map.
 We need to calculate the total number of mines around a location, and that means we need to see the location one row above and below, to the left and to the right, of the location where we're digging.
 Which means those location have to exist in the map array that Zokrates is provided.

 ```
-def main(private bool[${width+2}][${height+2}] map, u32 x, u32 y) -> (u32[8], u8) {
+def main(private bool[${width+2}][${height+2}] map, u32 x, u32 y) -> (field, u8) {
 ```

 By default Zokrates proofs include their inputs.
 It does no good to know there are five mines around a spot unless you actually know which spot it is (and you can't just match it to your request, because then the prover could use different values and not tell you about it).
 However, we need to keep the map a secret, while providing it to Zokrates.
 The solution is to use a `private` parameter, one that is *not* revealed by the proof.

 This opens another venue for abuse.
-The prover could use the correct coordinates, but create a map with any desired number of mines around the location, and possibly at the location itself.
+The prover could use the correct coordinates, but create a map with any any number of mines around the location, and possibly at the location itself.
 To prevent this abuse, we make the zero knowledge proof include the hash of the map, which is the game identifier.

 ```
    return (hashMap(map),